What is my skin type - oily, dry or mixed; what is the difference

 People often hear about yet wonder, ‘what is combination skin’.
 When talking about combination skin, it means we have at least two different types of facial skin and may need to adjust our skincare habits accordingly.
 The main variations of combination skin are typically:

-For combination skin, Olay recommends using Total Effects SPF30 7 in 1 Anti-Ageing Moisturiser as part of your skincare routine every morning.
+For combination skin, Olay recommends using Total Effects 7in1 Moisturiser with SPF 30 as part of your skincare routine every morning.

 But What About Sensitive skin?